LattePandaTeam/Docs/content/alpha_edition/powering.md

 ### Recommended Batteries

 We didn't offically release battery supported list from LattePanda yet.
 Somehow global battery shipping is not easy.
 And it's even hard to find a standard battery for global market when every place has different resources available.
-But You can check the [forum discussion about this topic](https://www.lattepanda.com/topic-f13t16675.html?hilit=battery&start=31).
+But You can check the <a href="https://www.lattepanda.com/topic-f13t16675.html?hilit=battery&start=31" target="_blank">forum discussion about this topic.</a>.
 Community members already find some alternatives from local battery vendors.

 ### Input Specification
 * **7.4 - 8.2 V**, means 2-cell Lipo battery
 * Recommend at least 5 Ah battery
-* Feel free to post your commit or suggestion via [Github official repo](https://github.com/LattePandaTeam/Docs)
+* Feel free to post your commit or suggestion via <a href="https://github.com/LattePandaTeam/Docs" target="_blank">Github official repo.</a>

 ### Drawing and Pin Diagram
 <center>![10p Drawing](/assets/images/Battery_Connector_Drawing_Alpha.jpg)</center>